a16z-infra/companion-app/README.md

 There are many possible use cases for these companions - romantic (AI girlfriends / boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.

-**Note** This project is purely inteded to be a developer tutorial and starter stack for those curious on how chatbots are built.
+**Note** This project is purely intended to be a developer tutorial and starter stack for those curious on how chatbots are built.
 If you're interested in what a production open source platform looks like, check out [Steamship](https://www.steamship.com/).
 Or what the leading AI chat platforms look like, check out [Character.ai](https://beta.character.ai/).

 ## Overview